clearstorydata-cookbooks/notifying-action/README.md

 [![Build Status](https://travis-ci.org/mbautin/chef-notifying-action.svg)](https://travis-ci.org/mbautin/chef-notifying-action)

-This Chef cookbook simplifies creading resource providers that enclose other resources and need to notify their subscribers based on the notifications received from all or a subset of these enclosed resources.
+This Chef cookbook simplifies creating resource providers that enclose other resources and need to notify their subscribers based on the notifications received from all or a subset of these enclosed resources.